inspeq/inspeq-docs/on-premise-aws-deployment.md

-# Inspeq On-Premise  Deployment Guide
+# Inspeq On-Premise  Deployment Guide for AWS

 This guide provides detailed instructions for deploying Inspeq AI platform in your AWS environment using our custom AMI.
 This deployment method ensures data privacy, security, and compliance with your organization's requirements.